DominicBurkart/turbolift/README.md

 [![status](https://github.com/DominicBurkart/turbolift/workflows/rust/badge.svg)](https://github.com/DominicBurkart/turbolift/actions?query=is%3Acompleted+branch%3Amaster+workflow%3A"rust")
 [![status](https://github.com/DominicBurkart/turbolift/workflows/docker/badge.svg)](https://github.com/DominicBurkart/turbolift/actions?query=is%3Acompleted+branch%3Amaster+workflow%3A"docker")

+Turbolift is a WIP distribution platform for rust.
+It's designed to make distribution an afterthought by extracting and distributing specific functions and their dependencies from a larger rust application.
+Turbolift then handles the glue between these extracted mini-apps and the main application.

+Look in the [examples](https://github.com/DominicBurkart/turbolift/tree/master/examples) directory for full projects with working syntax examples.

 ## Distribution as an afterthought.
 Turbolift allows developers to turn normal rust functions into distributed services just by tagging them with a macro.
 This lets you develop in a monolith environment, but benefit from the scalability of microservice architectures.

-This pattern allows the compiler to help with the "hidden" complexity of connecting microservices, in exchange for longer compile times and larger dependency caches compared to non-distributed systems.
+For quicker development builds, `cargo build` doesn't build the distributed version of your code.

-If you need to build or run your application without distribution, just pass the `local` feature: ```cargo run --features "local"```.
-The functions tagged for distribution will have identical signatures to the production version, but will run locally when you `.await` them.
+Instead, the functions tagged for distribution will have identical signatures to the production version, but will run locally when you `.await` them.
+Same as we use `--release` for better optimization, we use `--distributed` to build the relevant orchestration: `cargo build --release --distributed`.

 ## Important implementation notes
-- implemented over http using `reqwest` and `actix-web` (no current plans to refactor to use a lower level network protocol).
+- implemented over http using `surf` and `actix-web` (no current plans to refactor to use a lower level network protocol).
 - assumes a secure network– function parameters are sent in plaintext to the microservice.
 - source vulnerability: when building, anything in the project directory is bundled and sent over the network to workers.